4d/4d-for-ios/website/translated_docs/es/Relations-one-to-N-relations.md

 ---
 id: one-to-many-relations
-title: Relaciones Uno a Muchos
+title: One to Many relations
 ---

-Este tutorial le mostrará lo fácil que puede ser incluir relaciones Uno a Muchos en 4D for iOS.<div class = "tips">
+This tutorial will show you how easy it can be to include One to Many relations in 4D for iOS.<div class = "tips">

 **NOTA**

-En este tutorial, utilizaremos los nombres de las relaciones entre sus tablas.
+In this tutorial, we will use the relation names between your tables.
 Dar nombres de enlaces descriptivos, puede facilitar la definición de la estructura de su proyecto.</div>

 Comencemos descargando el Proyecto Starter: